gamma-opt/Gogeta.jl/src/tree_ensembles/README.md

 `types.jl` - Contains the definition for the universal datatype `TEModel` and the functions for converting different tree ensemble models into it.

-`util.jl` - Contains auxiliary functions not part of the public interface.
+`util.jl` - Contains auxiliary functions.